ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 List/describe the artifacts you will produce in order to present your project idea.

  * We will produce meeting minutes for each meeting
- 	- These will be reviewed before starting each new meeting to remind the group members of the current project state and current project issues
+ 	- These will be reviewed before starting each new meeting to remind the group members of the current project state and current project issues.
+ 	- Members will refer to these meeting minutes throughout the iteration to keep track of design ideas that were discussed in order to make sure they were implemented.